dmbarbour/glas/docs/GlasDesign.md

 Binary extraction replaces the conventional command-line compiler.

-In concrete terms, a CLI command for binary extraction might be `glas print Value with Printer`, where Value and Printer are references into the module system such as `std.print`, and Printer must represent a Glas program that uses limited effects (see *Data Printer*).
+In concrete terms, a command line for binary extraction might be `glas print Value with Printer`, where Value and Printer are references into the module system such as `std.print`, and Printer must represent a Glas program that uses limited effects.
 The Printer receives the Value as an input then is evaluated to produce a binary stream on stdout.
 The caller can redirect output to a file.

 The binary in question could represent a jpeg image, PDF document, zipfile, or executable.
-With suitable printers, it might also represent a summary such as program arity or type, though for these roles it might be nicer to develop a new command (see *CLI Verbs*).
+With suitable printers, it might also represent a summary such as program arity or type, though for these roles it might be nicer to develop a new command.

 In any case, the logic for producing a useful binary will be represented in the module system.
 The command-line tool may maintain a private cache for performance, but such byproducts should not be exposed to the client.
 Ideally, extracted binaries are deterministic based on module system state with no extraneous input from tooling or environment.